dotnet/docs/docs/ai/conceptual/prompt-engineering-in-dot-net.md

 Looks right, but what if your app is supposed to help US History students?
 Pedro Lascurain's 45-minute term is the shortest term for any president, but he served Mexico&mdash;the students are probably looking for _"William Henry Harrsion."_ Clearly, the app could be more helpful to its intended users if you gave it some context.

 That's the basic idea of prompt engineering: you add context to the prompt to help the model produce better completions.
 You can do this by giving the model [*instructions*](#use-instructions-to-tell-the-model-what-to-do), [*examples*](#examples-show-the-model-what-to-do) and [*cues*](#cues).

-This true for both generated text and chat completions, but the latter has formatting requirements.
+GPT models that support text generation don't require any specific format, but you should organize your prompts so it's clear what's an instruction and what's an example.
 GPT models that support chat-based apps use three roles to organize completions: a system role that controls the chat, a user role to represent user input, and an assistant role for responding to users.
 You divide your prompts into messages for each role:

 - [System messages](/azure/ai-services/openai/concepts/advanced-prompt-engineering?pivots=programming-language-chat-completions#system-message) give the model instructions about the assistant.
 A prompt can have only one system message, and it must be the first message.
 - User messages show example or historical prompts, or contain instructions for the assistant.
 An example chat completion must have at least one user message.
 - Assistant messages show example or historical completions, and must contain a response to the preceding user message.
 Assistant messages aren't required, but if you include one it must be paired with a user message to form an example.

+> [!NOTE]
+> In Semantic Kernel, you can help keep your prompts flexible and lean by [using variables for input parameters](/semantic-kernel/prompts/templatizing-prompts?tabs=Csharp#adding-variables-to-the-prompt) and [calling nested functions](/semantic-kernel/prompts/calling-nested-functions?tabs=Csharp#calling-a-nested-function).

 ## Use Instructions to tell the model what to do